 We are also subject to a number of federal, state and foreign laws and regulations that affect companies conducting business on the Internet, or advertising on social media, including consumer protection regulations that regulate retailers and govern the promotion and sale of merchandise, including by third parties.
 Many of these laws and regulations are still evolving and being tested in courts, and could be interpreted in ways that could harm our business.
 These may involve user privacy, data protection, content, intellectual property, distribution, electronic contracts and other communications, competition, protection of minors, consumer protection, telecommunications, product liability, taxation, economic or other trade prohibitions or sanctions and online payment services.
 In particular, we are subject to federal, state and foreign laws regarding privacy and protection of people's data.
-U.S. federal and state and foreign laws and regulations are often uncertain, and may be interpreted and applied inconsistently from country to country and inconsistently with our current policies and practices.
+U.S. federal and state and foreign laws and regulations are constantly evolving and can be subject to significant change.
+In addition, the application, interpretation and enforcement of these laws and regulations are often uncertain, and may be interpreted and applied inconsistently from country to country and inconsistently with our current policies and practices.